oomlout/oomlout_oomp_builder/navigation/electronic/led/3_mm/blue/part/readme.md

-# Electronic Led 3 Mm Blue
+# Electronic LED 3 mm Blue

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base